30 x 40's measure 30" x 40" and are printed vertically

 on a very heavy card stock material.

-materials in the 1930's.
+materials until the 1930's.
 They were primarily issued for major motion pictures

 only.
 They were displayed both inside (balconies, lobbies) and outside (bus,